Rocco (10yo, 38lbs)

 Senior Hound dogs in West Virginia

-There are currently 3 adoptable senior Hound dogs (age 7 and up) in West Virginia, each from a local shelter or rescue.
-Older Hounds are often passed over for puppies, yet they're usually house-trained, settled in temperament, and ready to bond right away — and because they're fully grown, you already know their size and personality.
+Older Hounds in West Virginia are often passed over for puppies, yet they're usually house-trained, settled in temperament, and ready to bond right away — and because they're fully grown, you already know their size and personality.
 Adopting a senior Hound in West Virginia means welcoming a calm, grateful companion who can settle in from day one.

 Animal Control and Welfare Project, Inc • Hinton, WV